 It ended in a way more popularly used to describe falling in love or going into debt—slowly at first, and then all at once.
 When you're 26, eight years of anything, but especially of a relationship, feels like a really long time, and maybe it is: two kids, three apartments, four drives across the country, I-don't-even-know-how-many fights and fucks and falling into and out of and back into and out of love again.
 And then, in the last couple of years, there were the holes punched into walls, into doors, into the cable box; multi-week trips he took to other countries because I told him I couldn't be with him anymore and he thought all I'd need was a little break before coming to my senses; late night drives to nowhere with my kids bundled up and sleeping in their car seats as it became clear that I didn't really have anywhere else to go.
 Countless times coming back home, defeated, hoping that maybe this time it would be different, knowing that it would eventually go back to being the same.

 Our marriage was all of those things, but there were other things too.
 There was knowing that there was someone else in the world who knew me as well as I knew myself—in some ways better and in some ways worse, but still, it felt like it all evened out in the end.
 My husband could tell you at just what point in a kiss my jaw would click and that I had to set three alarms for myself—the earliest a good hour before I really needed to wake up—if I had any hope of being on time for anything.
 He would touch my hair with a softness people reserve only for the things they love the most, the ones they're most afraid of breaking.
 And he knew exactly how I liked my coffee—with two sugars and a lot of cream.
 I don't remember the first time he made me coffee, but I do remember when I started to think that he made it for me better than anyone else ever had or ever would.
 It was when we were driving across the country, on our way to get married, and we stopped at countless truck stops along the way.
 At the first stop, he hopped out and told me he'd get my coffee for me, that he'd make it just the way he made it for himself, almost-too-sugary and almost-too-light.
 Before he started making my coffee for me, I hadn't really had one way I drank it.
-But he made it even better than the magical, toffee-candy way that some bodega coffee has, and then—just like that—his was the only way I liked to have it, the only way I could drink it for a long time.
+But he made it even better than the magical, toffee-candy style of bodega coffee, and then—just like that—his was the only way I liked to have it, the only way I could drink it for a long time.

 When my marriage did end, it was all in one big sweeping crash: There was a broken laptop, there were shattered dishes, there was an accusation flung at me that I had started to fall in love with someone else, and there was the final, damning fact that I didn't deny it, and that I wouldn't, even if I could.
 But even though it had ended, it didn't really disappear.
 It still felt, in many ways, like we were on the same road, even if we weren't sitting next to each other anymore.
 There were the kids, after all.
 We weren't going to be one of those enlightened divorced couples you hear about now who remain best friends despite not being married—this uncoupling was conscious, yes, but it was also complete—yet we still had to communicate.
 And there was the divorce itself, which was not what you'd call easy, though in some ways it kept us close.
 We had to talk a lot, to see each other on opposite ends of a table, each with a lawyer at our side.
 Even though we were splitting apart, the divorce was one last thing we were doing as a couple, one last thing we shared with nobody else.